 Maybe it’s high time people stopped asking, “Why Buffalo?” about anything.
-Maybe it’s perfectly logical that the newest addition to Buffalo’s already amazing and renowned art scene is a small commercial gallery on the edge of Allentown that showcases contemporary art is situated on historically Seneca Nation land.
-And the owner of K Art, David Kimelberg, a venture capitalist/lawyer/art collector, is a member of the Seneca Nation, whose dream to open an art gallery was realized just this past December.
+Maybe it’s perfectly logical that one of the newest additions to Buffalo’s already amazing and renowned art scene is a small commercial gallery on the edge of Allentown that showcases contemporary art is situated on historically Seneca Nation land.
+And the owner of K Art, David Kimelberg, a venture capitalist/lawyer/art collector, is a member of the Seneca Nation, whose dream to open an art gallery was realized in December 2020.

 K Art is situated in one of the city’s historic buildings, near the corner of Main and Goodell, next door to the Gothic majesty of St. Louis Church, the so-called Mother Church of the Buffalo diocese.
 The gallery makes up about a third of the 1878 building at 808 Main Street, formerly home to Siracuse Engineers.
 A co-working space, K Haus, occupies another third, and finally there is the law firm, for which Kimelberg serves as namesake and managing partner.
 And he still maintains an office in New York City.